amendl/SuperNEMO-timestamps-analysis/README.md

 # SuperNEMO timestamps analysis
 Code for and results from anaysis of timestamps from SuperNEMO tracker.
-This code can be found also found in folder /sps/nemo/scratch/amendl/SuperNEMO-timestamps-analysis on CCLyon.
+This code can be also found in folder /sps/nemo/scratch/amendl/SuperNEMO-timestamps-analysis on CCLyon.
 If you have any questions or remarks feel free to contact me at [adam.mendl@cvut.cz](mailto:adam.mendl@cvut.cz).
 ## .root files
  - **correlation_plots.root** - correlations between different ways how to obtain z value